PVC vs. Polypropylene: Safe Flue Gas Venting with Centrotherm

 The Role of Appliance Adaptors in Venting Systems

 A safe venting system is only as secure as its connections.
-In some cases, new high-efficiency heating appliances come with a gasketed flue collar and do not require an appliance adaptor.
+Some new high-efficiency heating appliances come with a gasketed flue collar and do not require an appliance adaptor.
 For appliances that do require an appliance adaptor, Centrotherm manufactures flanged, gasketed, and sometimes unit specific appliance adaptors.

 Consult the InnoFlue® online appliance adaptor database to identify the correct component for the heating appliance.